 - CPI + 600, CPI + 400, Goldman Sachs Commodity Index, CPI + 800 and HFRX Global Investable Index (C$ Hedged) from September 2006

-A specific type of disability income replacement plan that is offered by an employer for its employees and is approved by PSPP's administrator, Alberta Pensions Services Corporation (APS).
+An income replacement plan sponsored by an employer for its employees that will pay you a portion of your pre-disability salary while you are off work.
 Where the LTDI plan is approved by APS, the period of LTDI coverage is considered mandatory service for pension purposes.

 The criteria used by APS to approve LTDI plans are:

-- All members employed by the employer in the group to whom the LTDI plan applies, except for those who are not eligible for coverage by reason of medical requirements, must be covered by the LTDI plan;
+- All members employed by the employer in the group to whom the LTDI plan applies, except for those ineligible for coverage by reason of not meeting the medical requirements, must be covered by the LTDI plan;

 - A member must not be required to apply for a pension as long as the member qualifies for benefits under the LTDI plan; and